carstein/carstein.github.io/_posts/2021-03-17-build-your-own-fuzzer-5.md

 # Future plans

-The next parts will mostly focus on small ways to speed up the fuzzing process.
-We are going to work with patched binaries, performance counters and maybe even process snapshotting - everything to squeeze every bit of performance of our existing fuzzer architecture.
+In the upcoming parts I will focus on small ways to speed up the fuzzing process.
+We are going to work with patched binaries, performance counters and maybe even process snapshotting - everything to squeeze every bit of speed from our existing fuzzer architecture.
 I hope that this path will lead us to solutions like native code instrumentations.
 Eventually I would like to tackle a new set of targets - ones that have strict syntax validation and will require grammar fuzzing.

 I hope that you've enjoyed the ride so far and stay tuned for more.

+## References

+[^1]:  In my initial mutator I've failed to properly calculate boundaries during inserting of blocks so my mutator never actually *appended* blocks at the end of the data being mutated.
+Would have probably missed that if not the strong expectation of a certain result failed to be satisfied.
+[^2]: Successful in this case is defined as leading to new unique coverage.